dso6060/jdp/README.md

 - User agent and IP information
 - Status tracking for request processing

+**🔬 Prototype Iteration:** The Google Sheet serves as a prototype data collection system to understand user needs, identify common missing terms, and iterate on the extension's functionality before implementing a more robust backend solution.

 ### Configuration System

 **📁 Configuration:** The extension uses a centralized `config.js` file for easy customization: